TISUnion/Carpet-TIS-Addition/README.md

 Beside that, a universal block actions logging method is using EndRod on wool block to point on the block you want to log

+Check rule [microTimingTarget](#microTimingTarget) to see how to switch logging method

 - Type: `boolean`
 - Default value: `false`
 - Suggested options: `false`, `true`